In Your Car

 Board a Washington State Ferry in Anacortes, Washington, for a spectacular, scenic cruise to Lopez, Orcas, Shaw or San Juan Islands.
 You can also take a ferry to Sidney, B.C., just north of Victoria.
 In addition, you can "island hop" between our four, ferry-served islands.
 You can walk on with or without a bicycle, or drive your car on.
 Schedules change each season; visit our website for schedules, fares, parking, etc.

-The Orcas Island ferry lands at Orcas Village, a tiny hamlet with a few shops, a post office, an historic hotel and an excellent grocery store.
+The Orcas Island ferry lands at Orcas Village, a tiny hamlet with a few shops, a post office, historic hotel and an excellent grocery store.
 Although generally quiet, "the Landing," as it is called by locals, is a meeting place for travelers and commuters.
 On Friday nights at Octavia's Bistro, named after the Orcas Hotel's first owner - and renown cook - you can enjoy jazz and a glass of local wine. [more...]

 At the Lopez Ferry Landing, you can find maps and information for your stay on Lopez.
-You can also enjoy a hotdog and soda or beer at the Landing.
+You can also rent a bike and enjoy a hotdog and soda or beer at the Landing.
 Odlin County Park is just a mile down the road on the way to Lopez Village, about 4.5 miles away, where you'll find cafes, galleries and shops, as well as a well-stocked Chamber of Commerce office with friendly locals to help you find what you need. [more...]